-On your holiday with High Nature you will have the opportunity to Explore and Discover a wide range of sights, facilities and activities both within the Centre and the Surrounding Area:
+On your holiday you will have the opportunity to explore and discover a wide range of landscapes, activities, workshops, pubs and resturants, both within the Centre and the local area:

 The Local Beaches

 The Centre is surrounded by dozens of beautiful sandy beaches and coves, some of which are more difficult to find than others.
-Seacombe Sands (often called Gara Rock Beach) is the nearest beach, just a few minutes walk from the Centre.
+Seacombe Sands (often called Gara Rock Beach) is the nearest beach, just 10-1 m5inutes walk from the Centre.
 With its fantastic view of Bolt Head and dramatic rocky cliffs, beach boulders and fresh water streams flowing onto golden sands, you couldn't find a better beach for spending the day exploring, rock clambering, swimming, surfing and sun bathing.
 If you head West, either along the Coast Path or down through the National Trust Woodland you'll find Sunny Cove and Mill Bay, both of which are popular day trip destinations for those who holiday in nearby Salcombe (just a short ferry ride over the estuary).
 Both Mill Bay and Sunny Cove are fantastic family beaches, but keep an eye on the tide as some parts can get cut off.
-The National Trust provides a (rather expensive) car park at Mill Bay, which is often overflowing at peak times.
-Mill Bay has the Venus Cafe located half way along by the ferry point (more info below).
+The National Trust provides a (rather expensive) car park at Mill Bay, which is often full at peak times, but don't worry, a local women provides and overflow carpark in her field just near the T-junction.
+Mill Bay has the Venus Cafe located half way along by the ferry point (see more info below).

 Coastal & Country Walks